Sears Holdings Continues To Linger On

 As well, if Sears Holdings was to shut down all/most of its retail locations, its new service revenue would plummet.
 Due to revenue recognition policies for extended warranties, its reported service revenue would decline more slowly, but new service revenue is what really matters.

-Sears is trying to lessen the dependence of some of its assets on its retail network through moves such as partnering with Amazon to sell Kenmore products.
+Sears is trying to lessen the dependence of some of its assets on its retail network through moves such as partnering with Amazon (NASDAQ:AMZN) to sell Kenmore products.
 That may preserve some of the brand's value, but it also will likely hasten the demise of its retail network.

 Conclusion

 I've previously expressed my belief that Sears Holdings would survive into at least 2018, and that looks likely to happen.
 However, Sears' comparable store sales have continued to decline at a rapid rate, and unless it can significantly reduce that decline its chances of surviving beyond 2018 will take a large hit.
 The idea of Sears being an asset-rich company was largely correct (at least for its owned real estate).
-However, years of massive cash burn have result in Sears selling off much of its owned real estate and pledging additional stores as collateral.
+However, years of massive cash burn have resulted in Sears selling off much of its owned real estate and pledging additional stores as collateral.
 Sears is now at the point where it is needing to pay 11% interest rates on relatively short-term secured loans.
 Barring a remarkable turnaround, I think Sears' continued cash burn will result in it filing for bankruptcy in the next one to two years.

 Author's Note: If you thought this article was interesting, please scroll to the top of the article and click on "Follow" next to Elephant Analytics.
 Thanks for reading!